 Here’s a recap of the latest developments:

 • The US has seized control of an Iranian container ship, Donald Trump says, after it tried to evade the American naval blockade of the Strait of Hormuz.
-Trump said the Navy ship “stopped them right in their tracks by blowing a hole in the engine room”.
+Trump said the navy ship “stopped them right in their tracks by blowing a hole in the engine room”.

 • The US president also announced on social media earlier today that a delegation, including Vice President JD Vance, will travel to Pakistan on Monday (Washington time) for a second round of negotiations with Iran.